LearnersGuild/partners/Guiding Principles/Mission Statement.md

 As a partner/member/learner, I cycle through periods of teaching, periods of learning, and periods of engaged practice.
 The borders between these three are not always clear, if they exist at all.

 When people talk about learning a new skill to thrive in the modern economy, we are the unquestioned choice.
 We are at the vanguard of post-industrial education; a paragon of democracy, human dignity, and human potential.

+More importantly, by then, we've made significant advances in learning to take ourselves less seriously.

 > “To find out what one is fitted to do, and to secure an opportunity to do it, is the key to happiness.” ~ John Dewey